RaphHaddad/meat-pie-blog/README.md

 ## Contributing

-Just submit a pull request into the repository.
+Submit a pull request into the repository.
 Following the pattern of the latest post.

 ## Development Setup